 Contact an Experienced Social Security Disability Lawyer

 Don’t let fear of having to pay attorneys’ fees prevent you from pursuing your Social Security Disability claim.
-At Phillips Disability, our experienced Social Security Disability lawyers diligently represent your interests by developing your claim and helping you navigate this system one step at a time.
+At Dayes Law Firm PC, our experienced Social Security Disability lawyers diligently represent your interests by developing your claim and helping you navigate this system one step at a time.

 We provide a free, no-obligation consultation to discuss your claim and work on contingency.
 We will thoroughly explain our fee arrangement during your consultation.